timosalm/modern-app-arch-spring-cloud-workshop/workshop/content/exercises/caching-and-circuit-breaking.md

           </dependency>
 ```

-Caching and related annotations have to be declaratively enabled via the `@EnableCaching` annotation on a @Configuration class or alternatively via XML configuration.
+After adding required libraries to our `pom.xml`, caching and related annotations have to be declaratively enabled via the `@EnableCaching` annotation on a @Configuration class or alternatively via XML configuration.
 ```editor:insert-lines-before-line
 file: ~/order-service/src/main/java/com/example/orderservice/OrderServiceApplication.java
 line: 10